Matr1XxxX/Multi-Agent-Voice-System/README.md

 - **Text and Voice Input**: Interact via text or microphone
 - **TTS Narration**: All responses are narrated using pyttsx3 (local TTS)
 - **Final Summary**: Master agent provides a comprehensive, user-focused summary at the end
-- **Admin Review**: All discussions and podcast scripts are saved for admin review

 ---